NYSCF/monoqlo_release/README.md

 ![Data generation](data_generation.png)

-Monoqlo serves as a useful tool in laboratory automation scenarious where monoclonalization is used, such as illustrated in the figure above.
+Monoqlo serves as a useful tool in laboratory automation scenarios in which cells are monoclonalized and imaged, such as illustrated in the figure above.